• Recipes

 • Freeze until completely solid (I usually leave them overnight, or for at least a few hours).

 • Once frozen, remove the blocks from the sheet and transfer them to a freezer safe zip bag.
 If desired, you can cut these blocks smaller with a sharp knife.
-My typical process is to freeze 1 tbsp blocks, then cut them in half at this step.
+My typical process is to freeze 1 tablespoon blocks, then cut them in half at this step.

 Notes